Emanate-Biostats-Inc/user-guide/docs/macros/macros-tfl/precision-basis.md

 ### _by_

-Set to unique test variables for grouping precision basis. (e.g. `LBCAT LBTESTCD LBTEST` for SDTM.LB and `PARAMCD PARAM` for ADaMs).
+Set to unique test variables for grouping precision basis. (e.g. `LBCAT LBTESTCD LBTEST` for SDTM.LB and `PARAMCD` for ADaMs).

 ### _var_